Impressionism, a historical reconstruction:

 of his exhibited works

 At the first ‘impressionist’ exposition Louis Latouche exhibited 4 works (catalogue numbers 67-70).
-At the Salon he exhibited in total 21 works.
-So he exhibited at least 25 works.
-All works are oil paintings (maybe S1880-2142 was an etching).
-Most of his works are landscapes and marines .
-No less than 19 works have an indication of place: 12x of Berck (Pas-de-Calais; about 150km north of le Havre; 1874 onwards), 4x of Asnières (Île de la Grande-Jatte; in 1870, 72, 73; north-west of Paris), 1x of Saint-Ouen (1868; north of Paris), 1x of Paris (1874) and 1x of Cayeux (1876; south of Berck).
-7x Latouche gives an indication of time, season or weather.
-He never exhibits a study.
+At the Salon and it’s successor the Salon de la Société des Artistes Français, he exhibited in total 21 works (from 1866-1882).
+He at least exhibited in Lille in 1866.
+And posthumously there were 3 works exhibited at the Salon des Indépendants.
+So he exhibited at least 29 works.
+All works are oil paintings (maybe SdAF-1880-2142 was an etching).
+Most of his works are landscapes and marines.
+No less than 21 works have an indication of place: 12x of Berck (Pas-de-Calais; about 150km north of le Havre; 1874 onwards), 4x of Asnières (Île de la Grande-Jatte; in 1870, 72, 73; north-west of Paris), 1x of Saint-Ouen (1868; north of Paris), 1x of Paris (1874) and 1x of Cayeux (1876; south of Berck); 1x Villerville (1884; 220km south of Berck along the Normandy coast); 1x Bellevue (1884; locatin unknown).
+8x Latouche gives an indication of time, season or weather.
+He never exhibited a study, but the 3 posthumously exhibited works are all called a stuy.
 None of the works were a loan.
 In 1874 three art-critics reviewed his works.
 They called them exquisite, truthfull and sincere (see below).
 Burty just mentions him as one of the partakers (R87,p261).

 1874 catalogue: (R2,p121;R90I,p6;iR1)